Edit this wiki page Follow

 Health

-For a limited time in 2007, people that bought Ouendan 2 could take the game to Japanese stores with DS download stations featuring special data that would allow the EBA characters (Agent Morris, Derek and J) to be used in the game.
-When used, the EBA characters use the same dance/cheer animations as the Japanese characters with some slight very slight variations to account for the male characters holding microphones.
+For a limited time in 2007, people that bought Ouendan 2 could take the game to Japanese stores equipped with DS download stations and download data to unlock EBA character skins for use in the game.
+The EBA characters use the same dance/cheer animations as the Japanese characters with some very slight variations.

 In order of unlocking: